msv-lab/llm-play/README.md

     llm-play --map data --function 'wc -w <<< %%ESCAPED_DATA%% | grep -q ^1$ && echo Yes || echo No'

-Special evaluation function are provided for convenience.
+An equality evaluation function is provided for convenience.
 To evaluate data by checking if each datum is equal to a specific value, i.e. `Beijing`, use:

     llm-play --map data --equal Beijing